Updated: Friday, 11 January 2008

 Background and trace colors for the scope display can be switched among 5 different color schemes.

-All controls are conveniently available at both the scope menu and at the detachable control bar.
+Controls are conveniently available at both the scope menu and at the detachable scope tool bar.

 Digital Voltmeter